Energy Optimization Strategies – Going Beyond the LED

 - Evolving past the traditional lighting retrofit exploring the installation of intelligent lighting systems and incorporating day-light harvesting and advanced control strategies

 - Building envelope upgrades such as roof insulation/radiant barrier/cool roof and wall insulation

 Where to start

 Appropriate timing with other capital expenditures, system replacements, or moving to a new building or occupancy type can help offset the cost into existing expense plans.
-Retrofits costs can be integrated into existing energy contracts or a Master Energy Services agreement (MESA).
+Retrofits costs can also be integrated into existing energy agreements.

 1. Determine if your facility should pursue deep energy retrofits